rpairo/exoplanets/README.md

     ![Docker](https://github.com/user-attachments/assets/5d35feb4-ff57-4a65-8a83-1816a1e49f4c)

     #### [Kubernetes](k8s/scripts/deploy-k8s-resources.sh): Notice there are few scripts I done based on your installed tools.
 The orchestrator one is *[deploy-k8s-resources.sh](k8s/scripts/deploy-k8s-resources.sh)* but if you wants to do it easier you can execute directly *[create-k8s-secrets-manual.sh](k8s/scripts/create-k8s-secrets-manual.sh)*.
     I am running kubernetes by *Docker Desktop feature*, this makes not possible to use AWS Secrets Manager by the kubernetes script.
 This is the reason why I made these scripts.
 In a real production environment, with kubenetes deployed in a real clusters we would be able to manage the env vars by the deployment scripts.

+    Notice I have chose to create a **Job** instead of **Deployment** since this project is made to run once.
+Does not requires to be restarted every time it finish and stops.
     ![Kubernetes](https://github.com/user-attachments/assets/03488df9-2b35-4532-a388-4664166da674)

     #### [Xcode](): Notice that to run the project by Xcode it will requires to manually set up the Environment Variables by the Scheme target.
 This is required cause Xcode does not share the OS environment variables..